|

 Vector images are images described by shapes such as circles and squares, as opposed to bitmap images which are described by pixels - squares of color arranged in a grid.
 The shapes are precise mathematical descriptions of the image and can be scaled without becoming blurry or "pixelated" (that blocky look that bitmap/raster images so often get when scaled up).

-See also: Vector Image File Formats
+See also: Understanding Vector Images, Vector Image File Formats

 Vector images are used in most aspects of graphic design and are the preferred format for printing, both on paper and on clothes.
 The reason for this is that while a bitmap image can look great on the screen, which usually has a resolution of about 72 pixels/dots per inch (DPI), it will normally have to be scaled by a factor of 8 or more when printed since modern printers routinely produce resolutions of 600 pixels/dots per inch.
 Vector images can handle this type of scaling without any problems while bitmap images struggle with it.